 - Of the ambulance calls, approximately 77% of patients are transported

 - 85% of patients are transported to Eugene or Springfield hospitals and the remaining 15% to Cottage Grove Hospital.

-South Lane County Fire and Rescue relies heavily on the utilization of professional volunteers who respond in conjuction with career staff to emergency scenes.
-For information regarding volunteer opportunites please visit our "Volunteer Opportunities" page.
+South Lane County Fire and Rescue relies heavily on the utilization of Resident Reserves who respond in conjuction with career staff to emergency scenes.
+For information regarding reserve opportunites please visit our "Resident Reserves" page.